Photo by Latino Life via Canva.com

 - Possible tax concerns over selling a property previously used as a rental.

-- The tenants may not be conscientious about upkeep.
+- The tenants may not be conscientious about the upkeep.

 - Unreliable income if there’s a gap between tenants.

-- Any equity in this home could be rolled into your new home purchase.
+- Any equity in your current home can be rolled into your new home purchase.

-- The capital gain from this sale would be virtually tax-free if you put it toward another home purchase.
+- The capital gains from the sale would be virtually tax free if you put it toward another home purchase.

 - The ease of owning only one home at a time.